 Elena Glozman's book " Guide for Parents: The Loving Family: Developing Emotional Closeness", 2020, has recently been translated to English after its success in Russia and in Israel.

 Elena Glozman has developed EED method (Emotional Closeness Education).
+She introduced and founded the term "Emotional Closeness" in 2015.
 Recommendations for improving quality of family life, written exercises and workouts.
 Illustrative examples, clear applicable tips in Elena Glozman’s book will help you to create a comfortable space for all family members, where everyone can feel loved, needed, understood, listen and be heard - the space of a happy family.

 One of the best and most important parenting books in Russia (2019) for children of all ages recommended by experts.

 "A great many parents avoid admitting that they never received enough love, support and attention when they were young.
 They don't know themselves, are unaware of their own strong and weak points and have a hard time expressing their thoughts and emotions.
 Very unfortunately, in a great many families emotional closeness is lacking, and if they don't take the appropriate steps to rectify that, over time that situation will become an ongoing family story that repeats itself in every generation.
 This is because every person, unconsciously copies and pastes onto his loved ones – his spouse and his children – everything he experienced in his early childhood.

 Yet I believe that anything can be changed.
 In my clinic, I sometimes meet people who even in old age succeed in changing the way they perceive themselves and the way they perceive others.
 Their quality of life improves significantly.
 Those people become calmer.
 They learn to accept themselves as they really are – courteous or angry, irritable or friendly, with a sense of humor or impatient – and only afterwards are they able to accept and to love others.